 Do you have any advice for aspiring performers or writers, particularly those interested in the Renaissance era?

 “Be patient.
 It is the advice I first received as an actor from Sir Patrick Stuart at the Royal Shakespeare Company: ‘Cedric, after about twenty-five years, if you are still in the business . . . you should then be a pretty good actor.’”

-For more information about Jacqueline E. Lawton, click here.
+For more information on Cedric Liqueur’s visit, please click here.